lphuberdeau/Neo4j-PHP-OGM/README.md

 }
 ```

-The Entity annotation would need to be modified to point to the custom repository classs:
+The Entity annotation would need to be modified to point to the custom repository class:
 ```php
 /**
  * @OGM\Entity(repositoryClass="Repository\UserRepository")